AlexHtZhang/MLIP-GROUP/README.md

 Description
 ===========
-This is project Human Protein Atlas Image Classification developed by team MLIP-GROUP composed of Chenghao Gong, Changtai, Huaqing Shen, Haotian Zhang.
+This is project Human Protein Atlas Image Classification developed by team MLIP-GROUP composed of Chenghao, Changtai, Huaqing, Haotian.

 Requirements
 ============